Max Muncy Player Props: Dodgers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.83 team ERA that ranks fifth across all league pitching staffs.
+- The Blue Jays' 3.86 team ERA ranks sixth among all league pitching staffs.

-- Blue Jays pitchers combine to surrender 129 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- Blue Jays pitchers combine to rank 25th in baseball in home runs allowed (131 total, 1.3 per game).

-- The right-hander last appeared on Thursday against the San Diego Padres, when he tossed six scoreless innings while giving up four hits.
+- His most recent appearance came on Saturday against the Seattle Mariners, when the lefty tossed 5 1/3 scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.